 It is the objective of the City of Denton to invest public funds in a manner which will provide maximum security and the best commensurate yield while meeting the daily cash flow demands of the City and conforming to all federal, state, and local statutes, rules, and regulations governing the investment of public funds.
-This Investment Policy (this "Policy") serves to satisfy the statutory requirements of defining and adopting a formal investment policy.
-This Policy and investment strategies shall be reviewed annually by City Council who will formally approve any modifications.
-This Policy, as approved, is in compliance with the provisions of the Public Funds Investment Act of Tex.
+This Policy serves to satisfy the statutory requirements of defining and adopting a formal investment policy.
+The Policy and investment strategies shall be reviewed annually by the Audit/Finance Committee and City Council who will formally approve any modifications.
+This Investment Policy, as approved, is in compliance with the provisions of the Public Funds Investment Act of Tex.
 Gov't.
 Code Chapter 2256.